-TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE SMALL PYLON SIGN Small Pylon Signs shall be considered Aspect Not be erected to expose an unsightly back view of the sign on merit and streetscape context in consideration of architectural and Maximum surface area of sign 5 square metres per side, for a maximum of two sides. landscaping themes and overall site signage.
-STA Y Maximum height above the The maximum height is to be 3.0 79/1/1/1 B ground metres.
-Setting Erected within a landscaped environment Maximum number No Small Pylon Sign shall be erected on a site along which are located Pylon/Coloumn signs unless the frontage exceeds 100 metres in which Jan case such signs are to be no closer than 60 metres.
-Location and maximum number as per Sector Plan Minimum setback from side 3.0 metres boundary
+TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR R SPECIFIC SIGN STYLE SMALL PYLON SIGN Small Pylon Signs shall be considered Aspect Not be erected to expose an unsightly back view of the sign on merit and streetscape context in consideration of architectural and Maximum surface area of sign 5 square metres per side, for a maximum of two sides. landscaping themes and overall site signage.
+040 Maximum height above the The maximum height is to be 3.0 signage.
+7016/91 ground metres.
+13/1/3/1 L 1/be Setting Erected within a landscaped environment W.M.I.
+Q W.S.
+Maximum number No Small Pylon Sign shall be erected on Willely INT Ver a site along which are located 化学 第二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十 Pylon/Coloumn signs unless the frontage exceeds 100 metres in which The state of the s case such signs are to be no closer than 60 metres.
+Location and maximum Will be the state of the state number as per Sector Plan Minimum setback from side 3.0 metres boundary 3.0 metres

-TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FO R SPECIFIC SIGN STYLE PYLON/COLUMN SIGN A Pylon/Column Sign is a large Aspect Not be erected to expose an unsightly back view of the sign display surface with its height being greater than its width.
+TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE PYLON/COLUMN SIGN A Pylon/Column Sign is a large Aspect Not be erected to expose an unsightly back view of the sign display surface with its height being greater than its width.
 It may be erected on the ground or mounted on one or more vertical supports.
-PYLON Maximum surface area of sign Maximum height above the ground Setting Maximum number 20 square metres per side, for a maximum of two sides along Anzac Avenue.
+Maximum surface area of sign Maximum height above the ground Setting Maximum number 20 square metres per side, for a maximum of two sides along Anzac Avenue.
 15 square metres per side, for a maximum of two sides elsewhere in the Town Centre Frame.
 The maximum height is to be 5.0 metres, or the height of a building in close proximity, but is not to exceed 6.0 metres.
 Erected within a landscaped environment No Pylon/Column Sign shall be erected on a site along which another Pylon Sign is located unless the frontage exceeds 100 metres in which case such signs are to be no closer than 60 metres.
-Location and maximum number as per Sector Plan Minimum setback from side boundary 3.0 metres
+Location and maximum number as per Sector Plan Minimum setback from side 3.0 metres boundary